Costa Rica Residency Services

 Requirements

-• Minimum investment of $150,000 USD in Costa Rica
+• Minimum investment of $150,000 USD in a Government-approved investment in Costa Rica

-• Birth certificate apostilled and translated
+• Birth certificate — certified long-form copy, apostilled and translated

-• Valid passport with at least 6 months validity
+• Valid passport (minimum 12 months validity recommended)

 Benefits